furey/email-whitelist/README.md

 # email-whitelist

-Utilities to validate/ensure email safety against an email whitelist. 👮‍📧
+Utilities to validate/ensure emails against a whitelist. 👮‍📧

 ## Contents